- VPN obfuscation is a method to hide your VPN traffic and VPN usage.

 Obfuscation techniques and obfuscated servers help you achieve five primary goals:

 The governments of countries like China, North Korea, Egypt, and Iran implement many measures to stop their citizens from accessing blocked or filtered websites.
 For example, the “Great Firewall” of China blocks Facebook, WhatsApp, and even Twitter.

-In response, some users implement a VPN and make their content unreadable.
+In response, some users implement a VPN (Virtual Private Network) and make their content unreadable.
 However, ISPs can detect traffic from a VPN server, and they block this traffic in different ways: